framedsc/Sitesource/markdown/PhotographyGuides/filmgrain.md

 This is just one of the aspects you should consider when attempting to replicate real grain in an image.
 We'd suggest reading more into the first section of the guide to better understand how much or how little to apply if you haven't already.

 @alert important
-When taking shots in-game it's important to turn off the game's vanilla film grain until you are finished editing everything other aspect of the picture, and adding it back at the end using a shader or a post-processing tool if desired (if using grain with a Reshade shader, such shader should be positioned last in the order of active shaders),
+When taking shots in-game it's important to turn off the game's vanilla film grain until you are finished editing every other aspect of the picture, and add it back at the end using a shader or a post-processing tool if desired (if using grain with a Reshade shader, such shader should be positioned last in the order of active shaders),

-Doing so allows you to have a clear view of the actual image without grain, and so you have complete control over the look of the grain without having to juggle how it looks with other effects applied.
+Doing that allows you to have a clear view of the actual image without grain, then you have complete control over the appearance of the grain without having to juggle how it looks with other effects applied.
 @end
+##
 *Written by: [NotRay_st](https://x.com/NotRay_st)*

-*Last updated on:* 2025/6/29
+*Last updated on:* 2025/6/30